Mist970/github.io/content/pages/about.md

 - Security+
 - CCNA

-However, I will be presenting my practical experience/knowledge in this website!
+However, I will be presenting my practical experience/knowledge on this website!

 I'll be using this blog to discuss whatever I find interesting (Mostly Tech, Cyber-related stuff & whatever else).